FarahIbrar/CFG-Python-Activision/README.md

 # CFG-Python-Activision

-## I will be uploading my files shortly, as I am currently working on another project ...
+## I will be uploading my files shortly, used pycharm for this project ...
 Stay tuned!